golnazsalehi/golnazsalehi/README.md

 ### Hi there 👋,

 I am an Electrical Engineering student and research assistant at University of Tehran.
 My primary research interests are in the fields of Wireless Communication, Information Theory, and Optimization.
-I am also interested inRadar Systems and Signal Processing.
+I am also interested in Radar Systems and Signal Processing.